michaelpj/termsandtruthconditions/_drafts/lsp-architecture-1.md

 ---
 layout: post
-title: The architecture of a language server: non-language-specific parts
+title: "The architecture of a language server: non-language-specific parts"
 ---

 I have been thinking a bunch about how to architect a language server.